 If you have a cat, they’ll inevitably get litter stuck in their paws.
 Most litter particles are small enough to fit between their toe pads.
 When your cat walks through their litter box, it gets pressed between them.
+Or it’s tracked throughout the house; here’s how to reduce litter tracking.

 It’s even worse if you use a clumping cat litter and your cat steps on it when it’s wet.
 This can create a big clump of mess between their toes that’s hard to dissolve.